Elon Musk Reportedly Had an Affair with Google Co-Founder's Wife

-Elon Musk Responds to Report He Had Affair with Google Co-Founder Sergey Brin's Wife
+Elon Musk Responds to Report He Had Affair with Google Co-Founder Sergey Brin's Wife, Posts Photo with Them

 Elon Musk allegedly had an extramarital affair with Nicole Shanahan, the wife of billionaire Google co-founder Sergey Brin, according to a report in the Wall Street Journal published on Sunday.